alien260093/Moodboard-Website/README.md

 Query 5.
 SELECT * FROM Moodboards/ WHERE Recent = 'TRUE';

 Query 6.
 SELECT * FROM Users/ WHERE User ID >90;

+## Creating and Styling Webpages (HTML and CSS)
+2/9/2025 the setup has been completed, currently working on designing the webpages.
+Webpage 1 - About Vision Page
+Webpage 2 - Login page
+Webpage 3 - Homepage
+The page look and the buttons linking the pages together will be completed.

+Client: Iis it fulfilling the main function you desired - i.e. connecting with your "people".
+Does it look good?
+Is it organised to be pleasing to the eye?
+Is it something you like?
+What hasn't been done yet? what can be improved? and so on.......